 - Boots (good idea to carry on plane if you can.
 Renting boots is not fun!)

-- Water bottle to fit in your backpack (we prefer water bottles to hydration systems)
+- Water bottle to fit in your backpack (we prefer stainless steel water bottles over Camelbak style hydration systems)

 - Portable tool kit for loose binding parts

 - Padded ski or board bag.
 (Da Kine makes good ones that leave enough room for the rest of your gear

 - Polypropylene or Merino wool long underwear and wool blend socks